mxpiotrowski/corcon-glossary/digital_turn.md

 > “the first wave of Digital Humanities scholarship in the late 1990s and early 2000s tended to focus on large-scale digitization projects and the establishment of technological infrastructure, [while] the current second wave of Digital Humanities -- what can be called ‘Digital Humanities 2.0’ -- is deeply generative, creating the environments and tools for producing, curating, and interacting with knowledge that is ‘born digital’ and lives in various digital contexts.”
 -@Berry2011

+In the discipline of history, central to the humanities, this reform is more visible than other areas of study.
+According to Romein et.al., 1960s gave rise to *quantitative history* (or *cliometrics*), while 20 years later this are of research was abandoned and a new one took its place, known as *history and computing*.

 Nowadays, computational methods have become an integral part of the everyday life of every scholar within the field.

 ↗ [[20220415232400]] digitization